vectrix-space/ignite/readme.md

 The Ignite launcher must be executed instead of the Minecraft Server.
 Ignite will launch the Minecraft Server itself, additionally passing in any extra arguments you provide it.

-`java -javaagent:./ignite-launcher.jar -Dignite.launch.jar=./paper.jar -Dignite.launch.target=org.bukkit.craftbukkit.Main -Dignite.mod.directory=./plugins -Dignite.config.directory=./plugins -jar ignite-launcher.jar`
+`java -Dignite.launch.jar=./paper.jar -Dignite.launch.target=org.bukkit.craftbukkit.Main -Dignite.mod.directory=./plugins -Dignite.config.directory=./plugins -jar ignite-launcher.jar`

-**Note:** You must use the `-javaagent` flag pointing to the launcher in order for it to start.
+**Note:** You must add the flag `-javaagent:./ignite-launcher.jar` if you're running Java 8 or below.

 ## Mod Usage